abdoomaster/OmniBreeze-fan-dashboard/README.md

 # NetPrisma Fan Dashboard

-Unofficial local web dashboard and REST bridge for Landbook / NetPrisma OmniBreeze Tower Fans.
+Local dashboard and REST API for OmniBreeze / Landbook tower fans using the stock Wi-Fi module.
+Docker-based, Home Assistant friendly, with automatic device discovery.

 This project runs locally in Docker and provides: